 When Wright does, whether in a day or a decade, he will see snapshots of both his life and career.
 He will be alone, charging out to third base, tapping the bag and saluting the crowd.
 He will be embraced, toting his two-year-old daughter, Olivia Shea, in his arms after catching her ceremonial first pitch.
 He will be in line, hugging each of his teammates on his way off the field.
 He will be the object of a sold-out crowd's adulation, tens of thousands buying tickets because they knew this might be their last chance to see him play.

 Fourteen years after beginning his career amid soaring expectations, Wright walked off the field Saturday as perhaps the most popular player ever to wear the uniform.
-He took two last plate appearances in the Mets' 1-0 win over the Marlins, which Austin Jackson won with a walk-off single in the 13th.
+He took two last plate appearances in the Mets' 1-0 win over the Marlins, which Austin Jackson won with a walk-off double in the 13th.
 Then he departed, reemerging to make a postgame speech in front of those who stayed.

 "This is love," Wright said, addressing the crowd.
 "I can't say anything else.
 This is love."